 Her research interests are American political thought and constitutional law.
 She is the author of Compromise and the Constitution: The Political Thought of Henry Clay.
 Additionally, she has published articles relating to the privileges or immunities clause of the 14th amendment and other aspects of constitutional law.
 She spoke recently on “Truth and Democracy” at the University of the Sacred Heart in Milan, Italy, and on “Human Capital in Caritas in Veritate” at Columbia University in New York.

-Dr. Joe Wurtz is the Dean of Students and Executive Director of the Gregorian Fellows at Benedictine College.
+Executive Director of the Gregorian Fellows at Benedictine College

 Wurtz served as a FOCUS missionary at Benedictine College from 1999-2000 and at the University of Denver from 2000-2001.
-Currently, Joe serves on the Board of Directors for FOCUS.
+He currently serves on the Board of Directors for FOCUS.
 He and his wife Megan live in Atchison, Kansas, with their four children.

 Jamie Blosser teaches courses in church history, ecclesiology and New Testament.
 He received his Ph.D. in Historical Theology from The Catholic University of America in Washington, DC, and wrote his dissertation on the theological anthropology of Origen of Alexandria.
 Before teaching at Benedictine College he worked at the U.S. Conference of Catholic Bishops in Washington, DC.
 His main interest is in the study of patristics or early church studies, in particular Origen and Augustine of Hippo.
 He and his wife Danielle have five boys: Augustine, Ambrose, Cyprian, Basil and Cyril.